 - U.S. Air Force Health Professions Scholarship Program Scholarships cover all tuition/fees, including textbooks and supplies for all US citizens enrolled in or possessing a letter of acceptance from an accredited medical school (MD or DO) in the US or Puerto Rico.

 - U.S. Army Health Professions Scholarship Program Qualifying students may be eligible for a full-tuition scholarship, a monthly stipend of $2,200+ and $20,000 sign-on bonus.

 - U.S. Navy Health Professions Scholarship Program Tuition assistance for up to four years of school; monthly stipend of $2,200. $20,000 signing bonus.
 Medicine and Dentistry only.
 Must work with a Navy Medical Programs Recruiter, no online application exists.

 In this section, we offer tools, tips and resources to help you figure out the best ways to tackle your medical school debt.

 A good resource for loan repayment after medical school is the AAMC’s program called FIRST.
 FIRST stands for Financial, Information, Resources, Services and Tools and the website contains fact sheets, webinars, videos, and more.
 If you don’t already have an AAMC account, you will need to register to access the products and services on the site.

-We have partnered with the industry’s leading lenders to offer you competitive rates and programs that help you simplify your repayment and potentially save money by lowering your interest rate.
+We have partnered with the industry’s leading lenders to offer you competitive rates and programs that help you simplify your repayment and potentially save money by lowering your interest rate by consolidating and refinancing your medical school loans.
 Review our preferred lenders to start your search.